Laibahsiddiqui/tip-calculator/README.md

 # Tip Calculator & Bill Splitter

+## Project Overview

+This is a Tip Calculator app built using HTML, CSS, and JavaScript.
+It allows users to enter a bill amount, select a tip percentage, and calculate the final amount.

 A single-screen frontend assessment project built with vanilla HTML, CSS, and JavaScript.

 The app lets users enter: